 size: 500Gi

-- 14d raw retention — Full resolution for recent debugging
+- 14d raw retention - Full resolution covers any recent debugging session

-- 1 year 1h retention — Capacity planning and trends
+- 1 year 1h retention - Enough trend history for capacity planning

-- Self-hosted MinIO — Data sovereignty, no cloud dependency
+- Self-hosted MinIO - Data sovereignty, no cloud bill, no third party holding my metrics

 Why This Matters